 We at Atlantic Highlands Water Department work hard to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
-Please call our office at 732-291-0027 if you have questions.
+Please call our office if you have questions.